Cosmic Acceleration and the notion of Alternative Vacuum in Nash Theory: Exact Solution and Cosmological Analysis

 For all $q < 0$, the statefinder is negative.
 This indicates that a Nash vacuum allows the statefinder parameter to attain only negative values during an epoch of acceleration.
 Only for $q > \frac{1}{2}$, the statefinder can be positive.
 This restriction is not found in standard GR.} \item {At any {\textit `critical point'} where the universe goes through a transition from deceleration into acceleration or vice versa, $q = 0$, which indicates $j = \frac{3}{2}$ and $s = -\frac{1}{3}$.
 Therefore, the point of transition(s) is fixed on the parameter space at the outset.} \item {By definition, at $q = \frac{1}{2}$, there is a divergence of the statefinder parameter (See Eq. (\ref{eq:eq1.4})).
 Therefore, the deceleration can take a value either in the $q < \frac{1}{2}$ domain or in the $q > \frac{1}{2}$ domain.
 The former one seems more plausible, since the deceleration is supposed to have a smooth transition from positive into negative domain and vice versa during the evolution of the universe, without any discontinuity.} \end{enumerate}

-Altogether, a Nash vacuum cosmology seems more definite, with very specific allowed values of kinematic parameters in different phases of the universe.
-We now focus on solving the spatially flat Nash equations in vacuum.
-In retrospective, we only need to solve Eq. (\ref{vaccnash1}).
-It is true that there are a plethora of available alternative models of late-time cosmology and most of them closely follow and reiterate the dynamics of standard $\Lambda$CDM cosmology quite nicely.
+Altogether, a Nash vacuum solution seems to provide a constrained cosmological dynamics, with specific allowed values of kinematic parameters in different phases of the universe.
+However, this is a new spatially homogeneous exact solution and can serve as a simple cosmological toy model.
+Most of the available alternative models of late-time cosmology closely follow and reiterate the dynamics of standard $\Lambda$CDM cosmology.
 However, it is an interesting case when a simple modified theory of gravity with a specific restriction on the kinematic parameters as in Eq. (\ref{jqrelation}) can produce an accelerating solution even without any matter.
 First, we write Eq. (\ref{vaccnash1}) as an equation whose arguments are redshift rather than cosmic time